Ludovikus Simanullang: Biography

 On 2 August 1981, Simanullang took his final vows as a Capuchin.
 He was ordained a priest on 10 July 1983.
-From 1984 to 1989, he was the pastor of the Church of St. Hilarius Parish in the village of Tarutung Bolak, Central Tapanuli Regency and the Teluk Dalam Nias Parish in Nias.
+From 1984 to 1989, he was the Church of St. Hilarius Parish pastor in the village of Tarutung Bolak, Central Tapanuli Regency, and the Teluk Dalam Nias Parish in Nias.
 From 1989 to 1994, he took a break from pastoral work and studied at the Pontifical University Antonianum.
 In 1997, Mgr.
 Ludovikus was elected Provincial Minister in the Capuchin Province of St. Fidelis, Sibolga, a post he occupied from 1997 to 2007.

 On 14 March 2007, Simanullang was appointed to be bishop of Sibolga.
-On 20 May 2007 he was ordained bishop by Leopoldo Girelli, then Apostolic Nunciature to Indonesia, who served as consecrator.
-The principal co-consecrators were Martinus Dogma Situmorang O.F.M.
-Cap. then bishop of Padang, and Anicetus Bongsu Antonius Sinaga O.F.M.
-Cap. then coadjutor archbishop of Medan.
+On 20 May 2007, he was ordained bishop by Leopoldo Girelli, then Apostolic Nunciature to Indonesia, who served as consecrator.
+The principal co-consecrators were Martinus Dogma Situmorang OFMCap then bishop of Padang, and Anicetus Bongsu Antonius Sinaga OFMCap then coadjutor archbishop of Medan.